zammad/zammad-documentation/install/update.rst

 ``2.4`` → ``3.0`` → ``4.0`` → ``5.0`` → ``latest stable (5.1)``

-If you don't have time for updating all the time, please consider using `Zammad hosting`_ for your and your customer's safety.
+If you don't have time for updating all the time, please consider using `Zammad hosting`_ for your and your customers' safety.

 .. _release notes: https://zammad.com/en/releases
 .. _Zammad hosting: https://zammad.com/en/pricing